 Once VA receives your documents, it will assess them and send feedback in writing.
 Then, if you qualify, you will receive an approval letter indicating the amount you get monthly.

 On the other hand, CRDP does not involve an application process.
-Instead, VA will remove the waiver and restore your full retired pay if you qualify for the benefit.
+Instead, the VA will remove the waiver and restore your full retired pay if you qualify for the benefit.

 Can I Waive My Retirement Pay Benefits?

-Veterans have the option to waive their disability compensation from VA.
+Veterans have the option to waive their disability compensation from the VA.
 They can also opt out of the retirement pay issued by the Department of Defense (DoD).
 So, how do you decide which option to select?